Zuni Icosahedron: Art education

 Zuni has undertaken outreach to schools and the community by setting up an Art Education Unit since 1987.
 Over the years, it has designed and organised various creative education projects, including exhibitions, performances, workshops and cultural exchange activities.
 A notable example is the Black Box Exercise, which started in 1995, in which each participating students is given one 30 cm x 30 cm x 30 cm black box to create their own work.
-The exercise was brought to Kolkata, Mumbai, New Delhi in 2005 by the India Foundation for the Arts, and around 8,000 local artists, teachers and students has participated.
+The exercise was brought to Kolkata, Mumbai, and New Delhi in 2005 by the India Foundation for the Arts, and around 8,000 local artists, teachers and students has participated.

 In 2012, Zuni launched “Tian Tian Xiang Shang”, a Creativity-For-Community and School Development Programme, which includes a series of sculptures creations, workshops for primary and secondary students and exhibitions.

 Architecture is Art Festival

 The Architecture is Art Festival (AIAF) is the biannual art festival presented by Zuni Icosahedron since 2009.
 With architecture as the central topic, a series of multimedia performances, traditional Chinese opera, exhibitions, seminars, conferences and student workshops are held at the Hong Kong Cultural Centre and other venues.
 As Rossella Ferrari writes in her review in TDR, "(AIAF)...is a celebration of architecture and theatre or, rather, of architecture in theatre and architecture as theatre—the first of its kind in Asia and possibly worldwide."